kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_web.md

 ## Enable Subdomain Redirect

 If you are using Devnagri language dropdown, you need to "ON" the settings.
 This will help you populating a dropdown on your proxy website.
-This option will work only after you have added the cname successfully.
+This option will work only after you have added the CNAME successfully.
 Recommended: if you are not using your default language dropdown.

 ## Enable Language Dropdown UI